raulMarvanWizeline/wa-chatgpt-sprint-23/README.md

 1. Clone the repository.
 2. Run `npm install` to install the dependencies.
 3. Create a `.env` file and add your OpenAI API key as `OPENAI_API_KEY`.
-4. Run `npm start` to start the application.
+4. Run `npm run dev` to start the application.

 ## Usage